Looking for the perfect gift for a traveler headed to Italy? (Or maybe for yourself?). I’ve got you covered!

 For anyone who wants to, say, order food at a restaurant or get directions in the local language, this seems like the new way to go.

-The gift of Rome, revealed
+The gift of Rome… revealed

 In my one-on-one travel consulting sessions, folks get an hour to pick my brain about all things Italy: what’s open in August, the best day trips from Florence, how to skip the line at the Colosseum, whether to get a water taxi to their hotel in Venice.
 Or we can spend that hour whipping a trip itinerary into shape.
 Or brainstorming where in Italy they should even start to think about going.
 Or… pretty much anything else.

-New for 2014, I offer gift certificates that can be e-mailed directly to the gift recipient (or to you, so you can print it out and pop it in a card).
-For more, email me at firstname.lastname@example.org.
+Know someone who would benefit?
+I offer gift certificates that can be e-mailed directly to the gift recipient (or to you, so you can print it out and pop it in a card).
+For more, email me at email@example.com.

 Both entertaining and beautiful to look at, Italianissimo: The Quintessential Guide to What Italians Do Best will whet anyone’s appetite for Italy.
 Its 50 mini-essays explore all of the quirks of Italian culture: patron saints and pasta, hand gestures and gelato.
 It’ll also prepare travelers for the little things that might seem particularly annoying odd on arrival — like why Italians don’t queue, or what floor number won’t exist (nope, it’s not 13!).